SVF-tools/SVF-example/README.md

-## 0. Install npm, zlib, unzip, cmake, gcc (if you machine does not have these libs)
+## 0. Install npm, zlib, unzip, cmake, gcc, nodejs (if you machine does not have these libs)
 ```
 sudo apt-get install zlib1g-dev unzip cmake gcc g++ nodejs
 ```